Device Review

 Performance

-The Unisoc T820 is an octa-core design built on 6nm EUV: one A76 core at 2.7 GHz, three more A76 cores at 2.3 GHz, and four A55 efficiency cores at 2.1 GHz.
+The Unisoc T820 is a 6nm EUV chip with an octa-core configuration: one A76 core at 2.7 GHz, three A76 cores at 2.3 GHz, and four A55 efficiency cores at 2.1 GHz.
 The GPU is a Mali-G57 MC4 running at 850 MHz.
-Paired with 8 GB LPDDR4X RAM and 128 GB UFS 2.2 internal storage, the T820 sits between the Dimensity 1100 (Retroid Pocket 4 Pro) and the Snapdragon 8 Gen 2 (AYN Odin 2) in real-world emulation throughput.
+It’s paired with 8 GB LPDDR4X RAM and 128 GB UFS 2.2 internal storage.

 - PS1 — Crash Team Racing (DuckStation, 5x upscale)Full speed Perfect